JoeSaf/nejo_os_hypr/README.md

 # NeJo-Arch Hyprland Edition

+## CAUTION!!!
+- remember to enable 3D-acceleration in your virtual machine and also increase your video memory to the final limit OR else the iso wont boot intop the live environment

 ## The following is the guidline to building by using these scripts:

 - for the first build, run 'build.sh' it will setup a set of common packcages, pacman.conf, the liveuser, and all other necessary initial hypr requirements under sddm